Superconducting order parameter in aperiodic binary systems: Summary and Conclusions

 \section{Summary and Conclusions}

-In summary, we have carried out a comprehensive investigation on the emergence and behavior of the superconducting OP in a broad class of $1$D QCs, and further extended our analysis to $2$D systems.
+In summary, we have carried out a comprehensive investigation on the emergence and behavior of the superconducting OP in a broad class of $1$D ABSs, and further extended our analysis to $2$D systems.
 We have focused on the spatial structure of the OP, its sensitivity to system parameters, and their thermal responses.
-Using a self-consistency framework, we have investigated how the superconducting OP behaves across QCs, identifying which sites support enhanced OP and which sites suppress it.
-This spatially resolved analysis has revealed that pair formation in QCs is strongly influenced by the local structural motifs that arise from their underlying quasiperiodic order.
+Using a self-consistency framework, we have investigated how the superconducting OP behaves across ABSs, identifying which sites support enhanced OP and which sites suppress it.
+This spatially resolved analysis has revealed that pair formation in ABSs is strongly influenced by the local structural motifs that arise from their underlying aperiodic order.
 Our analysis has demonstrated that both the nearest-neighbor hopping amplitude and the strength of the attractive on-site Hubbard interaction are crucial for the behavior of the OP.
-The competition between different kinds of sites or clusters underlying quasiperiodic geometry gives rise to a rich and nontrivial OP landscape that deviates significantly from the conventional periodic lattices.
+The competition between different kinds of sites or clusters underlying aperiodic geometry gives rise to a rich and nontrivial OP landscape that deviates significantly from the conventional periodic lattices.

-We have also explored the temperature dependence of the OP in QCs for various parameter regimes.
-We have found that the transition temperatures vary significantly across the collection of QCs and thus are not universal.
-It was found to vary significantly depending on both the model parameters and the specific quasiperiodic sequence.
-By systematically comparing the parameter regimes, we identify optimal combinations of hopping and interaction strengths that are favorable for achieving higher OP across the QC family.
+We have also explored the temperature dependence of the OP in ABSs for various parameter regimes.
+We have found that the transition temperatures vary significantly across the collection of ABSs and thus are not universal.
+It was found to vary significantly depending on both the model parameters and the specific aperiodic sequence.
+By systematically comparing the parameter regimes, we identify optimal combinations of hopping and interaction strengths that are favorable for achieving higher OP across the ABS family.
 Conversely, we have also pointed out the parameter regimes where the OP is significantly weakened.

-Finally, we have examined the thermodynamic properties of QCs in terms of the entropy and electronic specific heat, which show distinct variations depending on the specific choice of the quasiperiodic sequence and the associated model parameters.
-The behaviors of these thermodynamic quantities in QCs are consistent with the behaviors of the OP, further reinforcing our main findings.
+Finally, we have examined the thermodynamic properties of these ABSs in terms of the entropy and electronic specific heat, which show distinct variations depending on the specific choice of the sequence and the associated model parameters.
+The behaviors of these thermodynamic quantities in ABSs are consistent with the behaviors of the OP, further reinforcing our main findings.